PriyaSoneji/TrackoscopePython/readme.md

 ### AutoFocus.py
 This program is to be run on a Raspberry Pi.
 Uses Picamera library and the Arducam Autofocus Replacement on the Raspberry Pi V2 Camera to autofocus and capture the most focused image.

-### GUI_tracking.py
+### Trackoscope.py
 This program is to be run on a laptop.
+It has the full object-tracking capability and has a user-friendly GUI.
+This is the main program.

+### TrackoscopeRPN.py
-It has the full object-tracking capability and has a user-friendly GUI (work-in-progress)
+This program is to be run on a laptop.
+It has the full object-tracking capability and has a user-friendly GUI.
+Opposed to the csrt tracker, this uses a faster neural net tracker (DiSiamRPN)

 ### PiFPSTest.py
 This program is to be run on a Raspberry Pi with a Raspberry Pi Camera.
 Optimizes FPS through threading.
 Max FPS achieved: 160 fps

 ### Tracking_Rasp.py
 This program is to be run on a Raspberry Pi.
 It has limited object-tracking capability and has a user-friendly GUI.
-Treats the Pi Camera as a webcam.

-### Tracking_RaspFPSOpt.py
-This program is to be run on a Raspberry Pi.
-It has limited object-tracking capability and has a user-friendly GUI.
 Uses a Pi Camera library to try and optimize FPS.

-### object_tracking.py
+### NonGUITracking.py
 This program is to be run on a laptop.
 It is the earliest stage of object-tracking.

+### IsolationTestingZAxis.py
+Tests functionality of the z axis to help with integration.

-### simpleMove.py
+### IsolationTestingTracking.py
-This program is to be run on a Raspberry Pi.
-It is used to debug the issue regarding failure to send instructions to the Arduino.
+Tests the tracking and monitors fps for debugging.

 ## Getting Started
 This project uses python virtual environments